codewithdary/laravel-text-search/README.md

 ## Database Setup <br>

 We are going to use a composer package that will search text through your Eloquent models.
-Let’s set up our database.

-First, make sure that your database credentials are setup in the .env file
+Make sure that your database credentials are setup in the .env file
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1